-White weddings have always ruled in winter, but an all-white color palette doesn't have to mean modern, stark white floral arrangements.
-Stylish brides and grooms are going for a soft, "antique" white effect, made up of flowers in creams, ivories, and even very pale blush hues.
-As for the blooms themselves, consider a mix of classics like white amaryllis, calla lilies, orchids, tulips, and anemones.
-This combo can create an effect of gently modulated color and texture that will look both elegantly monotone and lavishly romantic.
+White weddings are always stunning in winter (and any season, really), but an all-white color palette doesn't have to equal cold, stark floral arrangements.
+Couples are going for a soft, antique white effect, made up of flowers in creams, ivories and even very pale blush hues.
+As for the blooms themselves, try a mix of classics like white amaryllis, calla lilies, orchids, tulips and anemones.
+This combo can create an effect of gently modulated color and texture that’ll look both elegantly monotone and lavishly romantic.

-Decadent reds have become especially popular flower arrangements for weddings in December and February.
-The best red winter blossoms: roses, anemones, amaryllis, gloriosa lilies, calla lilies, and cymbidium orchids, just to name a few.
-Floral designers are using "monofloral" arrangements in which one flower type is bunched tightly into high-impact, sculptural displays and spread throughout the room.
-Another idea is to go for more variegated centerpieces; a broad palette of shades including ruby, deep orange, wine, and plum are combined for a visually rich, intriguing effect.
+Not into an all-white color scheme?
+Decadent reds and other deep jewel tones are always popular color choices for winter flower arrangements, and for good reason.
+The best red winter blossoms include roses, anemones, amaryllis, gloriosa lilies, calla lilies and cymbidium orchids, just to name a few.
+Try monofloral arrangements—one flower type bunched tightly into high-impact, sculptural displays throughout the space.
+Another idea is to do more variegated centerpieces with a variety of shades including ruby, ink, merlot and plum for a visually rich, intriguing effect.

-Florists can add dimension to your centerpieces by mixing in touches of sage green lamb's ear and silvery Dusty Miller leaves.
-You'll get a frosty effect that reflects the season while breaking up an all-white or red palette.
-You can do the same with your bouquet.
-Carry a single-flower cluster down the aisle (think a mass of anemones, tulips, or roses), and keep it interesting by incorporating these small bursts of color and texture.
+Florists can add dimension to the bouquets and centerpieces by mixing in touches of sage green lamb's ear and silvery dusty miller leaves.
+You'll get a frosty effect that reflects the season while breaking up an all-white or moody red palette.
+For deeper shades of green, use evergreen branches, seeded and/or willow eucalyptus, jasmine vine, olive leaves, smilax or wisteria vine.